wandb/docs/docs/guides/launch/create-job.md

 | Code artifact | `job-<code-artifact-name>`              |
 | Docker image  | `job-<image-name>`                      |

+Note: for docker image jobs, the image tag is automatically added as an alias to the job.
 ## Making your code job-friendly

 Jobs are parameterized by the values in your `wandb.config`.
 When your job is executed and `wandb.init` is called, your `wandb.config` will be populated with the values specified for this run.
 This means it's important that you use the `wandb.config` to store and access all of the parameters that you want to be able to vary between runs.